Contrast

 The new rules apply to everyone, even if you have already retired.
 Whether your pension will be converted to a pension under the new rules depends on the agreements made by the social partners (trade unions and employers' organisations).
 Once the arrangements are finalised, we will let you know via the website and our newsletter.

 Trade unions, employers and pension funds have until 1 January 2028 at the latest to switch to the new pension rules.
 But the switch may also take place earlier.
-The social partners have agreed that the new Koopvaardij scheme will come into force on 1 January 2026.
+Bpf Koopvaardij plans to switch to the new pension rules on 1 January 2026.

 In the new pension system, there are two types of schemes.
 In the solidarity scheme, we absorb windfalls and setbacks together, investments are made collectively and pensions are more stable.
 In the flexible scheme, you have more influence on the risks involved in investing your pension.
 The social partners (trade unions and employers' organisations) in the merchant navy have yet to take the final decision, but at the moment they tend to prefer a solidarity-based defined contribution scheme.
 Once the arrangements are finalised, we will let you know via the website and our newsletter.